metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_resource_flavor_v1beta1_manifest.md

 Optional:

-- `node_labels` (Map of String) nodeLabels are labels that associate the ResourceFlavor with Nodes thathave the same labels.When a Workload is admitted, its podsets can only get assignedResourceFlavors whose nodeLabels match the nodeSelector and nodeAffinityfields.Once a ResourceFlavor is assigned to a podSet, the ResourceFlavor'snodeLabels should be injected into the pods of the Workload by thecontroller that integrates with the Workload object.nodeLabels can be up to 8 elements.
+- `node_labels` (Map of String) nodeLabels are labels that associate the ResourceFlavor with Nodes that have the same labels.
+When a Workload is admitted, its podsets can only get assigned ResourceFlavors whose nodeLabels match the nodeSelector and nodeAffinity fields.
+Once a ResourceFlavor is assigned to a podSet, the ResourceFlavor's nodeLabels should be injected into the pods of the Workload by the controller that integrates with the Workload object. nodeLabels can be up to 8 elements.
-- `node_taints` (Attributes List) nodeTaints are taints that the nodes associated with this ResourceFlavorhave.Workloads' podsets must have tolerations for these nodeTaints in order toget assigned this ResourceFlavor during admission.An example of a nodeTaint iscloud.provider.com/preemptible='true':NoSchedulenodeTaints can be up to 8 elements. (see [below for nested schema](#nestedatt--spec--node_taints))
+- `node_taints` (Attributes List) nodeTaints are taints that the nodes associated with this ResourceFlavor have.
+Workloads' podsets must have tolerations for these nodeTaints in order to get assigned this ResourceFlavor during admission.
+An example of a nodeTaint is cloud.provider.com/preemptible='true':NoSchedule nodeTaints can be up to 8 elements. (see [below for nested schema](#nestedatt--spec--node_taints))
-- `tolerations` (Attributes List) tolerations are extra tolerations that will be added to the pods admitted inthe quota associated with this resource flavor.An example of a toleration iscloud.provider.com/preemptible='true':NoScheduletolerations can be up to 8 elements. (see [below for nested schema](#nestedatt--spec--tolerations))
+- `tolerations` (Attributes List) tolerations are extra tolerations that will be added to the pods admitted in the quota associated with this resource flavor.
+An example of a toleration is cloud.provider.com/preemptible='true':NoSchedule tolerations can be up to 8 elements. (see [below for nested schema](#nestedatt--spec--tolerations))

 <a id="nestedatt--spec--node_taints"></a>
 ### Nested Schema for `spec.node_taints`

 Required:

 - `effect` (String) Required.
-The effect of the taint on podsthat do not tolerate the taint.Valid effects are NoSchedule, PreferNoSchedule and NoExecute.
+The effect of the taint on pods that do not tolerate the taint.
+Valid effects are NoSchedule, PreferNoSchedule and NoExecute.
 - `key` (String) Required.
 The taint key to be applied to a node.

 Optional:

-- `time_added` (String) TimeAdded represents the time at which the taint was added.It is only written for NoExecute taints.
+- `time_added` (String) TimeAdded represents the time at which the taint was added.
+It is only written for NoExecute taints.
 - `value` (String) The taint value corresponding to the taint key.